HabitatFramework/UserGuide/concepts/concepts.rst

 	Data Disaggregation Dialog (MapInfo)

-* The feature will be split but still selected as shown in :ref:`figMISF`.
+* The feature will be split but still selected as shown in the figure :ref:`figMISF`.
 Return to the HLU GIS Tool and click **Get Map Selection**.

 .. _figMISF: